ux-studies/summer-2021/studies/study-0/README.md

-# study-0
+# study-0 instructions

-The study-0 contains study tasks and the results folders.

-Overview of instrutions:
+Prerequisites:
+1. Clone the repository on your machine.
+2. The study requires running a Kubernetes cluster to complete the tasks.
+Start a Kubernetes cluster on your machine.
-- Click on the tasks folder to read task instructions.
+3. Click the tasks folder to read the task instructions overview before beginning.